Based on the 1992 Warner Brothers film

 The book is by Rex McGee, the film’s screenwriter, with music by Grammy Award nominee Steve Dorff (“Every Which Way But Loose,” Celine Dion’s “Miracle,” Kenny Rogers’ “Through the Years”).
 Lyrics are by Grammy nominee John Bettis (George Strait’s “Heartland” and Madonna’s “Crazy for You”).
 The movie, written by McGee and directed by Christopher Cain, starred George Strait (in his film debut), Lesley Ann Warren, Kyle Chandler and Rory Calhoun (in his final film appearance).
 The soundtrack went to No. 1 on the U.S. Country Album Chart and spawned two No. 1 Country singles, “Heartland” and “I Cross My Heart.”
 Both songs were written and co-produced by Steven Dorff, the composer of the musical.

-The cast was headed by Harley Jay (Broadway’s RENT) as Rusty and Marissa Lesch as Harley, the love he left behind.
-Also in the cast were Brent Loper, Cara Serber, Julie Johnson, Justin Duncan, Jacob Lewis, Jared Barnes, Gregg Hullett, Justin White, Ryan Anthony, Joshua Bangle, Jordan Crites, J. Anthony Holmes, Scott Hynes, Shannon Conboy, Stephanie Felton, Caitlin Galloway, Sydney Kirkegaard, Rachel Reininger, Kirsten Simmons and Jenny Tucker.
+The cast is headed by Harley Jay (Broadway’s RENT) as Rusty and Marissa Lesch as Harley, the love he left behind.
+Also in the cast are Brent Loper, Cara Serber, Julie Johnson, Justin Duncan, Jacob Lewis, Jared Barnes, Gregg Hullett, Justin White, Ryan Anthony, Joshua Bangle, Jordan Crites, J. Anthony Holmes, Scott Hynes, Shannon Conboy, Stephanie Felton, Caitlin Galloway, Sydney Kirkegaard, Rachel Reininger, Kirsten Simmons and Jenny Tucker.